yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/user-delete-approleassignments.md

 ```

 > [!NOTE]
-> As a best practice, we recommend you delete app role assignments using the [Delete appRoleAssignedTo](serviceprincipal-delete-approleassignedto.md) method which deletes through the **appRoleAssignedTo** relationship of the _resource_ service principal, instead of this method.
+> As a best practice, we recommend deleting app role assignments through the `appRoleAssignedTo` relationship of the _resource_ service principal, instead of the `appRoleAssignments` relationship of the assigned user, group, or service principal.

 ## Request headers